saeyslab/muscatWrapper/vignettes/basic_analysis.md

 ## [45] "ARPC1B"   "RRAS"     "TUBB6"    "RHOD"     "IL24"     "C19orf33" "PDGFC"    "MMP10"    "IL1RAP"
 ```

-(Note: Due to the pseudoubulking, Muscat is underpowered.
-Therefore it
+(Note 1 : Due to the pseudoubulking, single-cell level information is
-is possible that are sometimes no significant DE genes after multiple
+lost and Muscat can be underpowered.
+Therefore it is possible that are
+sometimes no significant DE genes after multiple testing correction.
+In
-testing correction.
-In that case, using less stringent cutoffs is
+that case, using less stringent cutoffs is better) (Note 2 : If having a
-better)
+few samples per group (&lt;5), it is likely that some DE genes will be
+driven by an outlier sample.
+Therefore it is always necessary to
+visualize the expression of the DE genes in the violin and dotplots
+shown here)

 First, make a violin plot